Akhilesh-2308/MedicalTerm-Simplifier/README.md

 ## 10. Future Work

-- **CHATBOT** — Will create an chatbot kind of Doctor where it the users can enter an word and the simple explanation can be given.
+- **CHATBOT** — Will create a chatbot kind of Doctor where the users can enter a word and a simple explanation can be given.

 ---